RedTurtle/rt.lastmodifier/README.rst

 Show change notes
 -----------------

-This feature will show the comment to changes you did, that commonly are kept in the history section.
+This feature will show the comment to changes you did, that commonly are kept in the history section so this only works for content type where `versioning`_ is activated.

 The editor must explicitly choose if a change note must be putted in the byline section by selecting the "*Show the changes note in document info*" checkbox.